-History of Weimar Institute
+History of Weimar University

 The Seventh-day Adventist Church has been committed to education since the late 1800's.
 This commitment has led to the opening of primary and secondary schools, institutes, and universities around the world.
 In addition to church-sponsored schools, hundreds of smaller, self-supporting institutions have helped to perpetuate principles of true education.
-Weimar Institute is such an institution.
+Weimar University is one such institution.

-Weimar Institute traces its history to the late 1970's when a group of lay people studied Ellen G. White's writings on health and education.
+Weimar University traces its history to the late 1970's when a group of lay people studied Ellen G. White's writings on health and education.
 From this study emerged a vision for an institution that would combine innovative health care and practical education.
 But where should it be located and how would they ever afford it?
-God was soon to answer both of these concerns.
+God was soon to answer both concerns.

-Through a series of miracles, they were able to purchase an abandoned tuberculosis center located in Weimar, California.
-In addition to being used for tuberculosis patients during the early to mid 1900's, it had also operated as a county hospital and refugee relocation center.
+Through a series of miracles, they were able to purchase an abandoned tuberculosis center located in Weimar, California and repurposed it as Weimar Institute.
+In addition to being used for tuberculosis patients during the early to mid-1900's, it had also operated as a county hospital and refugee relocation center.

 In 1978, Weimar Institute began educating youth for a life of Christian service.
 Two men became the Institute's first graduates on July 13, 1981.
-As of May 2020, 396 students have received Baccalaureate or Associate degrees from Weimar Institute.
+As of May 2021, more than 400 students have received Baccalaureate or Associate degrees from this institution.